-In a new video posted Friday to YouTube, Smith said he has reached out to Rock in the four months since the infamous March 27 slap and the “message that came back is that he’s not ready to talk and that when he is he will reach out.”
+In a nearly six-minute video posted Friday to YouTube, Smith said he has reached out to Rock in the four months since the infamous March 27 slap and “the message that came back is that he’s not ready to talk and that when he is he will reach out.”

 “I will say to you, Chris, I apologize,” Smith said.
 “My behavior was unacceptable and I’m here whenever you’re ready to talk.”